Free menstrual products must now be available for employees in federally regulated workplaces | CBC News

 CBC also requested comment from Public Services and Procurement Canada, arguably the largest facility manager of federally regulated workplaces in the country, regarding potential delays in the rollout.
 The department did not respond in time for publication.

-While the launch of the requirement may not go smoothly, it's important not to lose sight of the bigger picture, said Here For Her's Ettinger.
+While the launch may not go smoothly, it's important not to lose sight of the bigger picture, said Here For Her's Ettinger.

 "I'm really hoping that as an activist this will kind of be a domino effect for other public sector businesses, schools, and then of course for the private sector to jump on and realize that this is an inclusivity issue."